 A funny thing happened to us in 2015.

 One of our clients called.
 She was a 77-year-old widow with one daughter.
-Our client had a real estate portfolio which she had been managing for quite some time and an investment portfolio which we managed for her at Charles Schwab and Co.
+Our client had a real estate portfolio she had been managing for quite some time and an investment portfolio that we managed for her at Charles Schwab and Co.

-She had a number of debt-free properties that she and her late husband had accumulated over the years and she wanted to know if there was a smart way to liquidate her real estate holdings.
-She was tired of managing them and wanted to know if we could help.
+She and her late husband had accumulated several debt-free properties over the years and wanted to know if there was an intelligent way to liquidate her real estate holdings.
+She was tired of managing them and wanted to see if we could help.

-In other words——-She simply wanted out.
-She no longer wanted to deal with the classic T’s of tenants, trash and toilets.
+In other words——-She wanted out.
+She no longer wanted to deal with the classic Ts of tenants, trash, and toilets.

-I’m sure that when people embark on their real estate acquisition journey, they don’t think about what happens when they want to get out or sell.
+When people embark on their real estate acquisition journey, I’m sure they don’t think about what happens when they want to get out or sell.
 So, I will tell you.
-You must pay the piper-unless of course…… and we’ll get to that later.
+You must pay the piper unless, of course…… and we’ll get to that later.

 What happens exactly?

 To make matters worse, this isn’t the only tax you will pay.
-If you’ve been extremely successful in your real estate acquisitions, you will upon your death have to pay an addition federal and potentially a state estate tax.
+If you’ve been highly successful in your real estate acquisitions, you must pay an additional federal and potentially state estate tax upon your death.

-I’m fairly certain that when my 77-year-old widow started buying commercial and residential real estate with her late husband that she had no idea she would have such an aggressive silent partner when it came time to liquidate.
+I’m certain that when my 77-year-old widow started buying commercial and residential real estate with her late husband, she had no idea she would have such an aggressive silent partner when it came time to liquidate.
 Fortunately, there is a solution.

-Now, if you know anything about financial advisors, you know they know very little about how real estate fits into a portfolio, how real estate roll-overs or 1031 exchanges work and even less about how to orchestrate the efficient transfer of real estate as part of a legacy or estate plan.
+If you know anything about financial advisors, you know they know very little about how real estate fits into a portfolio, how real estate roll-overs or 1031 exchanges work, and even less about how to orchestrate the efficient real estate transfer as part of a legacy or estate plan.

-Back in 2015, we weren’t much better, but in our pursuit to find a tax efficient solution for our client, we inadvertently began to master a very complex set of circumstances and developed a solution that we have now shared and implemented with a missionary zeal.
-If you pay attention, you will understand how this might work for you.
+Back in 2015, we weren’t much better.
+Still, in our pursuit to find a tax-efficient solution for our client, we inadvertently began to master a very complex set of circumstances and developed a solution that we have now shared and implemented with missionary zeal.
+If you pay attention, you will understand how this might work.

-Let me repeat, the above example is the standard financial planning solution and once you learn about our alternative solution, you may decide that “standard” actually means—” substandard.”
+Let me repeat, the above example is the standard financial planning solution, and once you learn about our alternative solution, you may decide that “standard” means” substandard.”

-What if there was a way for our widow to sell the properties and avoid paying the 4 taxes while alive as well as after she passes away?
+What if there was a way for our widow to sell the properties and avoid paying the four taxes while alive and after she passes away?

-What if there was a way to increase the amount our widow could spend from $60,000 per year to almost double that amount?
+What if there was a way to increase the amount our widow could spend from $60,000 annually to almost double that amount?

-Finally, what if there was a way to make certain that her daughter would eventually receive all of the income as well as the proceeds and capital appreciation of her mother’s real estate?
+Finally, what if there was a way to ensure that her daughter would eventually receive all of the income, the proceeds, and the capital appreciation of her mother’s real estate?

-Our solution did exactly that, it avoided current taxes and assuming the estate tax laws don’t change, will avoid all future taxes.
-It almost doubled her spendable income when compared to the standard financial planning solution and it ensured that upon our client’s death, the daughter would not have to deal with the hassle of selling the properties and instead would receive her mother’s income and soon thereafter her capital appreciation.
+Our solution did precisely that.
+Assuming the estate tax laws don’t change, it avoids current taxes and will avoid all future taxes.
+It almost doubled her spendable income compared to the standard financial planning solution.
+It ensured that upon our client’s death, the daughter would not have to deal with the hassle of selling the properties and would receive her mother’s income soon thereafter, her capital appreciation.

-As soon as we recognized the potential of our solution, we did what we always do before implementing it.
+As soon as we recognized the potential of our solution, we did what we always did before implementing it.
 We dug deeper.
-We called every real estate professional, real estate developer, real estate accountant and real estate attorney that we knew and explained what we were doing.
+We called every real estate professional, developer, accountant, and real estate attorney and explained what we were doing.

-They were, of course, all familiar with real estate like-kind exchanges (or real estate rollovers – as we like to call them), but not one knew about the ability to rollover from real property to an ownership structure that allowed smaller investors to own a fractional interest in large, institutional quality and professionally managed commercial property.
+They were, of course, all familiar with real estate like-kind exchanges (or real estate rollovers – as we like to call them).
+Still, no one knew how to roll over from real property to an ownership structure that allowed smaller investors to own a fractional interest in large, institutional quality, and professionally managed commercial property.

-At this point we knew we had something different and that we would spread the word to all that would listen.
+At this point, we knew we had something different and would spread the word to all who would listen.
 We had taken a deep dive and developed an expertise that most others in our industry lacked.
-With every deal we do we get a little better as we can see the nuances that make a deal successful vs deals that fall apart.
+We get a little better with every deal we do as we can see the nuances that make a deal successful vs. a deal that falls apart.

-Since then, we have dedicated hundreds of hours to due diligence and understanding the players in the dst 1031 space with the end goal of solving a problem that awaits many of our friends and clients.
-We knew it is superior to the standard financial planning solution and our intention is to replicate this solution as many times as possible for those that find themselves in a similar position as our first client.
+Since then, we have dedicated thousands of hours to due diligence and understanding the players in the DST 1031 space to solve a problem that awaits many of our friends and clients.
+We knew it was superior to the standard financial planning solution, and our intention is to replicate this solution as often as possible for those in a similar position as our first client.

-Along the way we developed a business plan for the solution and partnered with various tax, legal and real estate professionals as well as qualified intermediaries in order to make the implementation as easy as possible.
+Along the way, we developed a business plan for the solution and partnered with various tax, legal, and real estate professionals and qualified intermediaries to make the implementation as easy as possible.